 Looking for SQLi vulnerability

-fields to see if i got any SQL Errors, but i didn’t get any SQL Errors
+I put single quote in the Username & Password fields to see if i got any SQL Errors, but i didn’t get any SQL Errors

 so maybe it is vulnerable to Time-Based SQLi or Boolean-Based SQLi